Agenda

 Panel | Comparing Industry Approaches to the Ethical Development of Generative AI Models and Products

-Dr Cristian Canton : Head of Engineering for Responsible AI, at Meta
+Dr Cristian Canton : Head of Engineering for Responsible AI at Meta

-Prof Chloé Bakalar : Chief Ethicist at Meta and Assistant Professor of Political Sciences at Temple University
+Prof Chloé Bakalar : Chief Ethicist at Meta AI and Assistant Professor of Political Sciences at Temple University

 12:25 - 1:45